 Brazilian inflation.

 The Normative Value can differ for individual plants depending on the generation source (thermal, biomass, small hydro, etc.) and on a plant’s cost structure.
 The weighting assigned to each of the foregoing factors has not been officially established by ANEEL.
-The weighting will be determined by the plant at the beginning of the contract and remain in force for the term of the PPA.
 The only limitation is that the weight applied to Brazilian inflation cannot be less than 30%.
 The established indices for the given weights are IGP-M for Brazilian inflation, Platt’s NY Mid #6 for gas cost changes, and Brazilian Central Bank Dollar selling price for foreign exchange changes.
-[Although the Normative Value is currently indexed to the cost of fuel oil as a proxy for the cost of gas, Enron believes that for gas-fired plants, this indexation will be eliminated] The projections assume pass-through of fuel as O&M costs and further assume that changes for the transmission system usage and line losses are included in the tariff.
+[Although the Normative Value is currently indexed to the cost of fuel oil as a proxy for the cost of gas, Enron believes that for gas-fired plants, this indexation will be eliminated.]
+Enron’s projections assume pass-through of fuel as O&M costs and further assume that changes for the transmission system usage and line losses are included in the tariff.

-The adjustments to the Normative Value provide generators with a measure of margin protection, which together with the foreign exchange protection, allows for the long-term financing required for a viable IPP.
+The adjustments to the Normative Value provide generators with a measure of margin protection, which together with foreign exchange protection, allows for the long-term financing required for a viable IPP.
 The Normative Value for new gas-fired capacity was set at R$57.20/MWh in July 1999, equivalent to US$32.40/MWh at that time.

 Adjusting for the factors listed above since July 1999, the Normative Value is now approximately US$36-37/MWh.
 For distribution companies, there is deemed to be a permitted deviation of 5% above and below the Normative Value for pass-through purposes.
-Below 95% of the Normative Value, distribution companies retain part of the savings and above 105% of the Normative Value, are prevented from passing-through the full costs of purchased power.
+Below 95% of the Normative Value, distribution companies retain part of the savings and above 105% of the Normative Value, are prevented from passing through the full costs of purchased power.

 Regulations governing affiliate transactions by distributors (ANEEL Resolution 94/1998) limit the ability of a distributor to contract with affiliated generation companies for up to a maximum of 30% of its regulated demand and 100% of its unregulated demand.
 Although the regulation represents a limitation, it has the practical effect of enhancing the viability of IPPs affiliated with distribution companies.
 The Normative Value and affiliate transaction regulations, considered together, provide a platform for the creation of significant value in generation assets through the ownership of Elektro.